NinjaComics/Modem_Docs/content/2016/03/tracesource.rst

 I am updating something on this blog exactly after a year - minus 19 days plus a leap day.
-In this post, I will walkthrough the steps required to add a tracesource and a corresponding tracesink in ns-3 applications to acquire the downlink Channel Quality Indicator (CQI) information sent by each UE attached to the respective eNB in the network.
+In this post, I will walkthrough the steps required to add a tracesource to ns-3 applications to acquire the downlink Channel Quality Indicator (CQI) information sent by each UE attached to the respective eNB in the network.

 A bit about CQI in lte - the eNB receives information from the UE in the form of CQI (ranging from 0 to 15), according to the perceived downlink